 If you switch between slow retrieves and fast retrieves often, this grub can work very well for you.

-It’s an excellent choice for fishing in the summer when bass are active and hungry, but it’s also versatile enough to be used in cold water and the fall or winter season.
+It's an excellent choice for fishing in the summer when the bass is active and hungry, but it’s also versatile enough to be used in cold water and the fall or winter season.

-It’s a great choice if you are looking for a smaller profile finesse grub for your swim jigs, but can be effective swim jig trailers for any style of bass fishing you prefer.
+It’s a great choice if you are looking for a smaller profile finesse grub for your swim jigs, but it can be an effective swim jig trailer for any style of bass fishing you prefer.

 - Great swimming action that excels with both slow and fast retrievals

-- Excellent option for bass fishing in the summer, but does well in the winter too
+- Excellent option for bass fishing in the summer, but it does well in the winter too

 - Available in a wide range of colors and a few different sizes to suit your needs